Landgate/Medjil/README.md

-Medjil is the proposed name for an on-line instrument calibration portal that allows for rigorous calibration of baselines (the standard) and survey equipment (e.g. EDM Instrumentation or levelling staff).
+Medjil is an on-line instrument calibration portal that allows for rigorous calibration of baselines (the standard) and survey equipment (e.g. EDM Instrumentation or levelling staff).
-This code is a Django-based open-source web application developed by Landgate
+This code is a Django-based open-source web application developed by Landgate.

 ### Requirements
 Python 3.8 or higher plus see requirements.txt